Analysis | What does it mean that most Republicans see the coronavirus death toll as acceptable?

-By early November, researchers from the Institute for Health Metrics and Evaluation at the University of Washington estimate that another 50, 000 to 120,000 people will have died of covid-19, bringing the death toll to somewhere between 225,000 and nearly 300,000 people — or as many as 1-in-1,111 Americans.
+By early November, researchers from the Institute for Health Metrics and Evaluation at the University of Washington estimate that an additional 50,000 to 120,000 people will have died of covid-19, bringing the death toll to somewhere between 225,000 and nearly 300,000 people — or as many as 1 in 1,111 Americans.

 The number of deaths depends on what Americans do between now and then.
 If people wear masks every time they leave the house, the number of deaths will slow.
 If we instead broadly ease mandates aimed at containing the virus, they’ll accelerate.